-- ! - If INTERNAL, notify 911 that a hazardous material/waste spill incident is in progress.
-Provide the dispatcher with as much relevant information as possible - If EXTERNAL, Local authorities and/or emergency management will notify your facility of an incident, if you are within the affected area.
-Listen to information sources (local television or radio) for the most up-to-date news and instructions.
+- If INTERNAL, notify 911 that a hazardous material of hazardous waste spill incident is in progress.
+Provide the dispatcher with as much relevant information as possible - If EXTERNAL, Local authorities and/or emergency management will typically notify the facility of and incident.
+Listen to information sources (local television or radio) for the most up-to date news and instructions.